neguso/AIMA/README.md

 **`GET get(token, identity, filter, order, skip, take, fields)`**

-Get information about about identities. `filter` and `order` are not yet supported.
+Get information about about identities. `filter` and `order` parameters are not yet supported.

 Response: